> >

 I changed the rear cog to achieve better climbing capabilities – and I sacrificed the historic authenticity in favour of stiffer wheels with a proper machined sidewall for better brake performance (that meant modern rims... the Open Pro has a very classic look, though).
 To compensate I listened to friends who suggested replacing the timeless yet not perfectly coeval Brooks Swift Saddle by the Concor Supercorsa.

 Added by rpeschetz.
-Last updated about 10 years ago.
+Last updated over 10 years ago.

 6 Comments